Philosophy + Aims

 diving deep into the fundamentals of ocean physics and for creatively

-uncovering their impacts on ocean circulation and climate.
-I support
+uncovering their impacts on ocean circulation.
+I support open and

-open and honest working relations and aim for an environment where
+honest working relations and aim for an environment where scientific

-scientific understanding and insights emerge from questions posed in a
+understanding and insights emerge from questions posed in a trusting

 Here is a list of past and present people I have mentored/hosted at